desultory/genTree/readme.md

 * `bind_system_repos` (true) - mounts the path `system_repos` to `/var/db/repos`.

+### seed (sysroot) overlay

+A seed must be defined in the top level config.
+Seeds are used as the lower layer in an overlay which is chrooted into.

+This layer will persist between builds, and will not be cleaned unless `clean_seed` is set to true.

+When enabled, `clean_seed` recursivedly removes the uppper and work directories of the seed overlay.

 ### Config overlay

 Configuration overrides to be mounted over `/etc/portage` can be specified using: